California Lutheran University: Los Angeles Rams

-The Los Angeles Rams has used the university as their year-round training facilities since 2016.
+The Los Angeles Rams began using the university as their year-round training facilities in 2016.
 California Lutheran University was deemed the best place available when the Rams returned to Southern California after 21 years in St. Louis, Missouri.
-On March 30, 2016, the President of CLU released the following statement announcing that the NFL team would construct a training facility on the north side of campus: “We are thrilled to be part of the return of the Rams and NFL to Los Angeles.”
-His statement was later reprinted in various national and regional media outlets, including the Associated Press.
-Los Angeles Rams Chief Operating Officer and Executive Vice President Kevin Demoff issued the following statement after the agreement was announced: “We are excited to partner with Cal Lutheran to use their exceptional campus as the temporary home for team facilities that will be outstanding for our players and football staff, adding that the team “look forward to becoming an integral part of the Cal Lutheran and Thousand Oaks communities...”
+On March 30, 2016, the president of CLU announced that the NFL team would construct a training facility on the north side of campus.

-At an annual priority-setting meeting held by the Thousand Oaks City Council in 2018, the council made it a number one priority to find the team a permanent home in the city.
-The original contract between the Los Angeles Rams and CLU was a two-year deal, however, an extension was made allowing the team to practice at CLU until at least 2022.
-CLU President Chris Kimball made it clear that the university is interested in “doing whatever it can to help keep the team in the area,” adding “we love having them here.”
-The training facilities are located off of Campus Drive and is a fenced-in area which is not open to the public.
-Although temporary buildings will be removed when the Rams leave CLU, Cal Lutheran's athletic teams will use the fields after the team departs, and the university will be able to utilize infrastructure built by the Rams for future athletic facilities.
+At an annual priority-setting meeting held by the Thousand Oaks City Council in 2018, the council made finding the team a permanent home in the city a number one priority.
+The original contract between the Rams and CLU was a two-year deal, but an extension was made allowing the team to practice at CLU until at least 2022.
+The training facilities were located off of Campus Drive in a fenced-in area that was not open to the public.
+Although temporary buildings were to be removed when the Rams construct their permanent training complex in Los Angeles, the university's athletic teams continue to use the fields after the team departed, and the university will be able to utilize the infrastructure for future athletic facilities.

 Following the November 2018 Thousand Oaks shooting, members of the CLU Choir performed the National Anthem at the Los Angeles Memorial Coliseum before the start of the Rams’ game against the Kansas City Chiefs.